 This event starts online at 12:30pm, via Zoom, and will run for 60 minutes.
 If there is time, we will take audience questions at the end.
 Free and open to members and non-members, but RSVPs are essential.

 Registered attendees will receive a link to access this event online immediately prior to the event start time on Friday 5 March.

-Eugen Bacon is a computer scientist mentally re-engineered into creative writing.
-She’s author of Claiming T-Mo (Meerkat Press) and Writing Speculative Fiction (Macmillan).
-Her work has won, been shortlisted, longlisted or commended in national and international awards, including the Bridport Prize, Copyright Agency Prize, Australian Shadows Awards, Ditmar Awards and Nommo Award for Speculative Fiction […]
+Eugen M. Bacon is African Australian, a computer scientist mentally re-engineered into creative writing.
+Her work has won, been shortlisted, longlisted or commended in national and international awards, including the British Science Fiction Association (BSFA) Awards, Foreword Book of the Year, Bridport Prize, Copyright Agency Prize, Australian Shadows Awards, Ditmar Awards and Nommo Awards for Speculative Fiction […]

 Character and dialogue are intertwined and an excellent line of dialogue can do a lot of character building in one hit.
 But to get to that excellent line, you need to know your character in detail before they open their mouth.
 The payoff is worth the effort – excellent dialogue will bring your characters to […]

 Demystifying the Writing Process

 Participants in face to face courses must be fully vaccinated against COVID-19 and must comply with any other precautionary measures Writing NSW puts in place.
 A novel, unlike that story in a bar or a two-thousand-word essay, is a substantial project which can seem like an impossible feat, whether you’re figuring out where to start […]